1Tenet/MusicPlaylist/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **uses an anime api to show you characters from various animes.**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **uses **

 The following REQUIRED files are included: